tanepiper/obsidian-garden/📇 Terms/🪨 Obsidian/Link.md

 ---

 ## Definition
-A connection between pieces of information in [[📇 Terms/🪨 Obsidian/Obsidian]]
+A connection between pieces of information in [[📇 Terms/🪨 Obsidian/🪨 Obsidian]]

 ## Sources
 - [Obsidian Documentation](https://help.obsidian.md/How+to/Internal+link)